September 29, 2021

 Rayane becomes jealous and insecure that “Adrien” might replace him as Vincent’s favorite employee.
 Rayane notices that “Adrien” looks androgynous, and he has doubts about the identity of “Adrien,” so he targets “Adrien” for some bullying.
 Rayane also wonders if “Adrien” could be Vincent’s secret gay lover, but when Rayane mentions this speculation to co-workers, Rayane’s thoughts are immediately ridiculed.

-In addition to the horror aspects of the film, “Titane” also brings up a lot of incisive observations of gender roles in society, particularly what it means to be “masculine” and to be taken seriously as a man.
+In addition to the horror aspects of the film, “Titane” brings up a lot of incisive observations of gender roles in society, particularly what it means to be “masculine” and to be taken seriously as a man.
 These issues obviously come up with Alexia in disguise as Adrien, as she adjusts to working in an all-male environment.
 And viewers can see the obvious differences between how she is treated in life as a woman compared to how she is treated when she’s living her life as a man.

 But gender issues are very much evident with Vincent, who abuses steroids (which he injects in his rear end, to hide the needle marks and bruises) because he confesses to someone that he’s afraid of looking old and weak.
 The drug abuse is also a manifestation of his emotional pain.
 Vincent is very much caught up in projecting a “macho” image to most people, so he hides his emotional pain behind this image.
 Over time, Alexia (as Adrien) and Vincent begin to understand that they have a lot more in common than they thought, because of their neuroses and emotional issues.